Why is my dryer vent discolored

 How often should I clean my dryer vent?

-It's recommended to clean your dryer vent at least once a year, or more frequently if you notice any signs of lint buildup or discoloration.
+It's recommended to clean your dryer vent at least once a year, or more frequently if you notice any discoloration or reduced airflow.

 Connect with certified professionals in your area